vgstation-coders/vgstation13/tgui/docs/converting-old-tgui-interfaces.md

 ## Components

-This will be a reference of tgui components and the tgui-next equivalent.
+This will be a reference of vgui components and the vgui-next equivalent.

 ### `ui-display`